 Generate Your Tennessee Small Claims Forms

-Answer a few plain-English questions and SmallClaimsHelper drafts your completed claim and a judge script for Tennessee — ready to review and file for $19.
+A few plain-English questions is all it takes: SmallClaimsHelper drafts your Tennessee claim plus a judge script, ready to review and file for $19.

-Start My Claim — $19This page is general information, not legal advice.
-Tennessee small claims forms, fees, and limits change over time and can vary by county — always use the current official forms and verify requirements with your court before you file.
+Start My Claim — $19Consider this background, not legal advice.
+Tennessee small claims forms, fees, and limits are updated periodically and can differ by county, so always use the official current forms and check with your court before you file.